 At Isio, we've always believed that good business is about more than simply what we do - how we do it matters just as much.
 So, once we had established ourselves as a new organisation, we set out to determine what was most important to our clients, colleagues and the communities around us and to understand the best ways for Isio to add value to each of them.
 We listened to the diverse perspectives of stakeholders both inside and outside our organisation.
-This listening and co-
+This listening and cocreation process involved:

-- 30 interviews with Isio's senior leaders, - 53 colleagues participating in Focus Groups, - 266 colleagues responding through a survey, and
+- · 30 interviews with Isio's senior leaders, - 53 colleagues participating in Focus Groups, - · 266 colleagues responding through a survey, and - 8 client interviews.

-Together, we co-created a strong purpose for Isio, backed by a clear set of core beliefs and behaviours.
+Together, we co-created a strong purpose for Isio to create better outcomes for clients, members and society, backed by a clear set of core beliefs and behaviours.